 Career Development, a division of Student Affairs, offers individual career counseling, advising, resume and cover letter reviews, interview preparation, and job or salary negotiation.
 Students also have access to online job boards, career management systems, and other digital networking resources.

 Kelvin Smith Library

 Students can use the VPN to log into the Kelvin Smith Library electronic database to access a vast collection of eJournals and eBooks—which provide resources for assignments whether students are on campus or rotating off-site—as well as leisure reading.

 Writing Center advisors are available for in-person consultations or online appointments, and can provide helpful insight for research papers, presentations, and more.

 Additional Graduate Student Benefits

 CWRU Master of Science in Anesthesia students have the option to opt into additional benefits, including health insurance coverage and the university fitness plan.
-These benefits are briefly discussed here, and more information can be found at the CWRU Student Medical Plan.
+The fees for these benefits are briefly discussed here, and more information can be found in the CWRU Student Medical Plan.
 Additional information is provided to students upon enrollment.